-Be it enacted by the Senate and House of Representatives of the United Payment to Lucy C. Baker Treasury be, and he is hereby, authorized and directed to pay to Lucy C.
+Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That the Secretary of the Payment to Lucy C. Baker Treasury be, and he is hereby, authorized and directed to pay to Lucy C.